 12.1.2.4.2 Test Procedure

 For this test, the UE is triggered by the test loop function to transmit for V2X sidelink Communication.
 There is one active SyncRef UE in this test without either serving cell or GNSS signals.
 Before the test starts, the UE has been synchronized to the SyncRef UE.
-The transmit timing accuracy is verified by the UE transmitting PSCCH.
+The transmit timing accuracy is verified by the UE transmitting PSSCH.

-1. UE transmits V2X sidelink communication data over the PC5 interface in according to SL-V2X-Preconfiguration and to schedule the V2X RMC for PSCCH and PSSCH according to Table 12.1.2.5.1-1.
+1. UE transmits V2X sidelink communication data over the PC5 interface according to SL-V2X-Preconfiguration and the V2X RMC for PSCCH and PSSCH according to Table 12.1.2.5.1-1.

-2. After the UE is synchronized to the EUTRA, the test system shall verify that the UE PSCCH transmission timing offset is within ± 15×TS with respect to the downlink EUTRA signal.
+2. After the UE is synchronized to the reference UE, the test system shall verify that the UE PSCCH transmission timing offset is within ± 27×TS with respect to the downlink EUTRA signal.

 12.1.2.4.3 Message Contents